-43.0 Leave of Absence for Judicial Purposes
+36. Leave of Absence for Judicial Purposes

-- 43.1 An employee shall be entitled to leaves of absence excused from work if subpoenaed to appear as a non-party witness in court, in a court which has with jurisdiction to compel their presence.
-Appearing in court for work-related reasons, including as a third-party witness subject to subpoena, is considered part of an employee's regular job duties and is not related subject to misconduct of such-employeethis leave provision. - 43.2 EveryAn employee shall be entitled to a leave of absence excused from work when regularly-called for jury duty. - 43.3 The County shall compensate employees who are absent as specified in subsections 43.1 and 43.2 in the manner-provided by-law. - 43.3 Such leaves of absence shall be granted with pay, up to the amount of the difference between the employee's regular earnings of said-employee, and any amount they received by the employee as compensation for jury service or witness fees, except that the employee may retain the.
-Reimbursement for travel expenses received from court when serving on a jury outside Napa County shall not reduce the employee's compensation. - 43.4 In the event an employee who is assigned to work the graveyard shift is ealledsummoned to appear for jury duty on the morning after completing a shift, the supervisor-will-flex the employee's schedule by changing the employees work hours to provide sufficient-employee may request an eight-hour period of rest prior to the start-ofin advance of reporting for jury duty without a loss in pay provided the employee has given the supervisor fourteen-(14) calendar days' notice in advance of the date they are scheduled to appear have been summoned for jury duty.
+- An employee shall be excused from work if subpoenaed to appear as a non-party witness in a court with jurisdiction to compel their presence.
+Appearing in court for work-related reasons, including as a third-party witness subject to subpoena, is considered part of an employee's regular job duties and is not subject to this leave provision. - 36.2 An employee shall be excused from work when called for jury duty. - 36.3 The County shall compensate employees who are absent as specified in Sections 36.1 and 36.2 in the amount of the difference between the employee's regular earnings and any amount received by the employee as compensation for jury service or witness fees.
+Reimbursement for travel expenses shall not reduce the employee's compensation. - In the event an employee who is assigned to work the graveyard shift is summoned to appear for jury duty on the morning after completing a shift, the employee may request an eight-hour period of rest in advance of reporting for jury duty without a loss in pay, provided the employee has given the supervisor 14 calendar days' notice in advance of the date they have been summoned for jury duty.
+The rest period may be granted by assigning the employee to a different shift or reducing the time worked at the end of the graveyard shift preceding jury duty.